 PennAEYC, Trying Together, and First Up notes that House Bill 156 amends Article X, which governs for-profit child care centers and family child care homes.
-However, terminology in Article IX related to "children's institutions" is also included.
-We recommend that the bill should clearly require for-profit child care programs under Article X and non-profit child care programs under Articles IX of the Human Services Code to meet the requirements and allow the Department of Human Services to have enforcement action.
+The term child care center includes "children's institution" under Article IX and child care center under Article X. The bill requires for-profit child care programs under Article X and non-profit child care programs under Articles IX of the Human Services Code to meet the requirements and allow the Department of Human Services to have enforcement action.
+We note that "family child care home" should be included at the end of the bill where "child care center" as defined in article X is referenced.